How to exchange withdrawn banknotes and coins

 Fill out the banknote exchange form and send the form and banknotes to our main office in Oslo.

 Please note: Norges Bank normally offers exchange of withdrawn banknotes for new banknotes over the counter at our head offices.
 Personal delivery of forms and money for transfer to an account have also been available.
-This service has been temporarily suspended in line with government advice to avoid queues or crowds to prevent the spread of the Corona virus.
-This is one of several measures to limit the influx to our premises where vital functions for society are exercised.
+This service was temporarily suspended in line with government advice to avoid queues or crowds to prevent the spread of the Corona virus.
+The exchange will reopen 23 August 2021.

 Norges Bank will not exchange legal tender banknotes or coins.